swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 - Section 3.2.5, "The orgAffiliation Attribute", was introduced.

 - The concept of "scoped attributes" was introduced, see section 3.1.3.

+- The `previousPersonalIdentityNumber` attribute was added, see section 3.2.6.

 **Changes between version 1.5 and version 1.6:**